hankcs/HanLP/docs/data_format.md

 ### Model Input

-The input format to models is specified per model and per tasks.
+The input format to models is specified per model and per task.
 Generally speaking, if a model has no tokenizer built in, then its input is a sentence in `list[str]` form (a list of tokens), or multiple such sentences nested in a `list`.

 If a model has a tokenizer built in, each sentence is in `str` form.